South Africa: Resources

 The goal of South Africa's Department of Defence and Military Veterans is to protect the nation and its citizens.
 The website includes information on the forces, ministry, and secretariat.
-It also provides news, publications, and documents.
+The website also provides news, publications, and documents.

 The Financial Services Board (FSB) is in charge of the oversight and regulation of the non-banking sectors of South Africa's financial services industry.
 The site contains industry links, legislation, and publications.

 The Department of Agriculture, Forestry and Fisheries aims to support sustainable agricultural development in South Africa.
 This website contains links to the regional departments that are in charge of the South African agriculture industry.
 It also provides information regarding services, programs, tenders, media, and publications.
 Publications are located on the bottom left side of the homepage.

 The Independent Communications Authority of South Africa (ICASA) imposes licenses and regulations on broadcasters, signal distributors, providers of telecommunication services, and postal services.
 ICASA promotes international cooperation, protects the rights of consumers, and resolves complaints within the communications sector.
 The website includes information on consumer protection, legislation, and online systems.

 The business section of Brand South Africa provides information on business development in the country.
 Sections include investing, trade, economy, as well as trends and growth.
 The site also contains business news, updates, sector overviews, and a brochure.